There is an old saying, “If you want to catch fish, fish where the fishes are.”

 Most users would register their personal email addresses with LinkedIn.
 They might put in their corporate email address, but chances are these would be listed as secondary emails.

-Which mean they won’t receive alerts via those inbox.
+Which mean they won’t receive alerts via that inbox.

 Instead, they would get them in their Gmail.